top of page

 Long Walks

 I go on two-mile walks most nights around my neighborhood.
-It's on those walks when I get many of my best ideas.
-I was stuck this year for over a month on how to develop a certain scene in one of my stories.
-I thought about the scene for weeks without coming up with a satisfactory outcome.
+It's on those walks that I get many of my best ideas.
+I was stuck this year on how to develop a certain scene in one of my stories for over a month.
+I thought about the scene for weeks without a satisfactory outcome.
 Then, one night on a walk it came to me.
-The experience was so intense, with all its accompanying feelings, images, and details, that when I decided I had it sorted in my head, I looked around and for a few seconds did not know where I was or which direction I was walking.
+The experience was so intense, with all its accompanying feelings, images, and details, that when I decided I had it sorted in my head, I looked around and, for a few seconds, did not know where I was or which direction I was walking.

 Eighth: Experience